21 Best Vancouver Hikes - A Vancouver Hiking Guide

 You then arrive at the challenge of crossing Elsay Creek.
 Depending on the amount of rainfall in the previous 48 hours, this could be straightforward or virtually impossible.

-To hike to the lake and back in a day is achievable, but you'd have to be an advanced hiker/climber and in excellent shape.
+Hiking to the lake and back in a day is achievable, but you'd have to be an advanced hiker/climber and in excellent shape.
 It's best to take two days and spend the night at the hut on the lake's north bank.
 This hike is in the backcountry, so be prepared for all eventualities, including bears.

 You can reach the start of the trail in 30 minutes when driving from Vancouver.
 It's recommended to try this hike between July and October.
-Dogs can accompany you if they too are experienced at tackling more challenging trails.
+Dogs can accompany you if they are experienced at tackling more challenging trails.

 Capilano Pacific Trail, West Vancouver